citizenlabsgr/read-first/README.md

 We're doing this on a per-project basis.
 Connect with [@jacebrowning](https://citizenlabs.slack.com/messages/@jacebrowning/) to dive in further.

 ### Project Leads
 You've probably noticed that there are a few people in every active project taking questions, and helping new folks get settled in.
 Project leads create value by deeply understanding the project and helping volunteers to get the most out of volunteering.
 You don't need to be super technical, just organized and enthusiastic!
-Ping [@allen](https://citizenlabs.slack.com/messages/@allen/) or [@brandon](https://citizenlabs.slack.com/messages/@brandon/) in Slack if you're interested in leading a project.
+Leads typically fill a vacuum through their contributions to the team rather then being voted on or appointed.
+Ping [@allen](https://citizenlabs.slack.com/messages/@allen/) or [@brandon](https://citizenlabs.slack.com/messages/@brandon/) in Slack if you're interested in getting more involved.

 ## Active projects
 Below is a list of some of our projects that are actively seeking help.